erique/playsid.library/README.txt

 The card should be configured to be at address $EE0000.

 For a MMU enabled system you need to configure the memory range properly.
-This can be done by adding the following line to file ENVARC:MMU-Configuration:
+If you have Thor's MMU libraries and related tools installed this can be done for example by adding the following line to file ENVARC:MMU-Configuration:
-"SetCacheMode from 0xEE0000 size 0x100 valid cacheinhibit io"
+"SetCacheMode from 0xEE0000 size 0x10000 valid cacheinhibit io"

+.. or by running the shell command:
+"MuSetCacheMode from 0xEE0000 size 0x10000 valid cacheinhibit io"

+You can also use the EnableSID and DisableSID commands found in the FrodoV2.4.lha archive on aminet.

 Digisamples will not be heard.
 The playsid.library sample handling is not usable with ZorroSID.